-By definition, a bundle sale is a chance to buy a whole group of books, courses, worksheets and bonuses together at a massive discount compared to list price for all the resources.
+By definition, an ebook bundle sale is a chance to buy a whole group of books, courses, worksheets and bonuses together at a massive discount compared to list price for all the resources.
 Typically it’s also a limited duration.
-You’ll see these marketed as “$5,000 worth of resources at 97% off!” or “99% off this amazing bundle go 67 resources!”
+You’ll see these marketed as “$5,000 worth of resources at 97% off!” or “99% off this amazing bundle go 67 resources!“

 Who has time for 67 resources?!
 You may be tempted to write off the idea entirely as too much to even know where to start.
 Don’t.
 You may just miss out on some incredible, life-changing information.